Upheaval, Collapse and Change

 Bolsheviks announce the Red Terror, 3rd September 1918

-On September 3, 1918, the Bolshevik government of Soviet Russia officially announced the beginning of the Red Terror, a campaign of severe repression and violence aimed at eliminating political opponents and consolidating Bolshevik power.
+On the 3rd September 1918, the Bolshevik government of Soviet Russia officially announced the beginning of the Red Terror, a campaign of severe repression and violence aimed at eliminating political opponents and consolidating Bolshevik power.

 The announcement, published in the government newspaper Izvestia as an "Appeal to the Working Class," marked the start of a systematic effort to suppress counter-revolutionary activity and dissent.